An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Vacuum Compatibility Tests

 The assembled baffle was then tested at EGO to ensure compliance with Virgo UHV requirements.
 In particular, the points of concern were: \begin{itemize} \item The soldering process used to integrate the electronic components to the PCB, due to the possible presence of high vapor pressure alloys not compatible with high temperature operations, like the bake-out, and also due to the possible presence of low-volatile additives (anti-oxidant fluxes), which are difficult to remove. \item Some of the circuit components, which are encapsulated in small plastic-like packages, when a ceramic alternative was not possible. \item The PCB itself, made of superposed layers of polyimide and copper, as a potential trap for contaminants and gases, mostly water vapor. \end{itemize}

-The UHV requirements to be met in the AdV+ towers are: \begin{itemize} \item Residual gas total flow below $10^{-4}$~mbar l/s.
+The UHV requirements to be met in the mirror cavities are: \begin{itemize} \item Residual gas total flow below $10^{-4}$~mbar l/s.
 This requirement relates to the limit on the noise induced by the residual gas on the interferometer. \item Partial pressure level of low-volatile molecules (so-called hydrocarbons) below $10^{-13}$~mbar.
 This requirement is designed to avoid contamination of the optical surfaces due to condensation of hydrocarbons present in the residual gas. \end{itemize}

 The total gas load measured with the RGA resulted in few $10^{-6}$~mbar~l/s after two weeks of pumping.
-The outgassing rate of water vapor was relatively large, estimated to increase the total pressure in the tower by few $10^{-9}$~mbar, showing the usual decreasing trend controlled by bulk or surface effects becoming dominant at different stages of the process.
+The outgassing rate of water vapor was relatively large, estimated to increase the total pressure in the vacuum cavity by few $10^{-9}$~mbar, showing the usual decreasing trend controlled by bulk or surface effects becoming dominant at different stages of the process.
 The hydrocarbons’ partial pressure level was found to be of the order of $10^{-13}$~mbar after a mild and prolonged baking cycle.

-The surfaces of the baffle were directly inspected with FTIR spectroscopy and scanning electron microscopy (SEM) with energy dispersive spectroscopy (EDS), with the aim to verify the absence of potential pollutants.
-The inspection resulted in no significant organic residuals and presence of few expected metallic elements (Au+Ni, Cu, In+Sn, Pb) and phosphorus in acceptable rates.
+The absence of potential pollutants on the surfaces of the baffle was tested by FTIR and scanning electron microscopy with energy dispersive spectroscopy.
+The inspection resulted in no significant organic residuals and the presence of few expected metallic elements (Au+Ni, Cu, In+Sn, and Pb) and phosphorus in acceptable rates.
 Finally, the baffle was exposed to sample optics in-vacuum to verify the absence of optical losses related to contamination effects not detectable by RGA.
-Tests performed at LMA~\cite{LMA} did not show any significant increase in the contamination of the optics and the pollution remained at low level.
+Tests performed at Laboratoire des Mat\'eriaux Avanc\'es (LMA)~\cite{LMA} did not show any significant increase in the contamination of the optics and the pollution remained at low level.